 The following information is intended to serve as a general guideline for what documents must be submitted with various study designs that are common to expedited and exempt projects.
 Because every study is unique it is not possible to provide directions that will address every situation.
 The documents common to all new submissions are noted in the first row and additional documents that are often associated with specific study designs follow.
+Investigators should use the Exempt Submission Checklist or Checklist for Expedited Submissions as the official guide for what documents to provide.
 Some projects may combine characteristics of more than one study type.
 Items with an asterisk (*) indicate documents that are created by the investigator.

 |Type of Study||Documents to Submit||Comments|